 Step Seven: Orientation

-After the background check and pre-employment assessment are completed and cleared, you will be scheduled to attend Children’s National Power of One (new hire orientation), which takes place on your first day of employment.
-Depending on your role, you may participate in additional training and orientations.
+After the background check and Occupational Health requirements are completed and cleared, you will be scheduled to attend Children’s National Power of One (new hire orientation), which takes place on your first day of employment.
+You will be informed by a Talent Acquisition Coordinator if this will be virtual or in-person.
+Depending on your role, you may participate in additional training and orientations as well.